-If the item is in an album, the album is given an opportunity to move its art.
-(This can be disabled by passing with album=False.)
+If the item is in an album and with_album is True, the album is given an opportunity to move its art.

 By default, the item is stored to the database if it is in the database, so any dirty fields prior to the move() call will be written as a side effect.
-You probably want to call save() to commit the DB transaction.
-If store is true however, the item won't be stored, and you'll have to manually store it after invoking this method.
+If store is False however, the item won't be stored and you'll have to manually store it after invoking this method.